Statement of Acknowledgement

 Dental clinics are available by phone from 8:30am – 4:30pm, Monday to Friday.

-Clinic phones are often busiest early in the morning, so where possible general enquiries should be made later in the day.
+Clinic phones are often busiest early in the morning, so if possible we suggest general enquiries could be made later in the morning.

 Adults - if you phone your closest dental clinic, staff will first assess your dental situation by asking you some questions.